MQ-software-carpentry/intro-active-data-management/_episodes/03-File-manipulation.md

 ---
 title: "Active Data, Files"
-teaching: 30
+teaching: 15
 exercises: 40
 questions:
-- "How do I manage all my files?"
+- "What do I need to consider when working with active research data?"
+- "What are some ways of organising files and directories that will make it easier to collaborate with others?"
 objectives:
+- "Understand safe and secure ways of sharing and storing data"
 - "Learn how to organise, maintain and store your active data"
-- "Understand safe and secure ways of sharing and storing data"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-* Working with active research data
+# Working with active research data

 There are lots of simple ways you can manage your active data so that it is easy to find and safely stored.